-(viii) shopping or completing errands specific to the member with or without
+(viii) shopping or completing errands specific to the member with or without the member;

-(ix) cueing a member to feed and [hydrating] hydrate his or her documented personal assistance animal or feed and hydrate such an animal when the member is unable;
+(ix) cueing a member to feed and hydrate his or her documented personal assistance animal or feed and hydrate such an animal when the member is unable;

-(x) assistance with battery replacement and minor, routine wheelchair and DME maintenance is a covered service. [; a] \underline{A} member must have an assistive device that requires regular maintenance, that is not already provided by the supplier of the assistive device, and that the member cannot maintain in order to be eligible to receive services under this category;
+(x) assistance with battery replacement and minor, routine wheelchair and DME maintenance is a covered service.
+A member must have an assistive device that requires regular maintenance, that is not already provided by the supplier of the assistive device, and that the member cannot maintain in order to be eligible to receive services under this category;

-(xi) assisting a member self-administering: assistance with selfadministering physician ordered (prescription) medications is limited to prompting and reminding only.[; the] The use of over the counter medications does not qualify for this service.[; a] \underline{A} member must meet the definition of "ability to self-administer" defined in this section, to be eligible to receive time for this task.[; a] \underline{A} member who does not meet the definition of ability to self-administer is not eligible for this service.[; this] This assistance does not include administration of injections, which is a skilled/nursing task; splitting or crushing medications or filling medication boxes. [is not a covered service; assistance] Assistance includes: getting a glass of water or other liquid as requested by the member for the purpose of taking medications; at the direction of the member, handing the member his or her daily medication box or medication bottle; and at the direction of the member, helping a member with placement of oxygen tubes for members who can communicate to the caregiver the dosage or route of oxygen; and
+(xi) assisting a member self-administering: assistance with self-administering physician ordered (prescription) medications is limited to prompting and reminding only.
+The use of over the counter medications does not qualify for this service.
+A member must meet the definition of "ability to self-administer" defined in this section, to be eligible to receive time for this task.
+A member who does not meet the definition of ability to self-administer is not eligible for this service.
+This assistance does not include administration of injections, which is a skilled/nursing task; splitting or crushing medications or filling medication boxes.
+Assistance includes: getting a glass of water or other liquid as requested by the member for the purpose of taking medications; at the direction of the member, handing the member his or her daily medication box or medication bottle; and at the direction of the member, helping a member with placement of oxygen tubes for members who can communicate to the caregiver the dosage or route of oxygen; and

-(xii) transportation of the member: transportation shall only be for nonmedically necessary events and may include assistance with transfers in and out of vehicles.[; medically] Medically necessary transportation services may be a covered PCS service when the MCO has assessed and determined that other medically necessary transportation services are not available through other state plan services.

-(8) Hygiene and grooming: The attendant may perform for the member or the attendant may cue and prompt the member to perform the following services:

-(a) bathing to include giving a sponge bath in the member's bed, bathtub or shower; transferring in and out of the bathtub or shower, turning water on and off; selecting a comfortable water temperature; bringing in water from outside or heating water for the member;

-(b) dressing to include putting on, fastening, and removing clothing including shoes;
+- (xii) transportation of the member: transportation shall only be for non-medically necessary events and may include assistance with transfers in and out of vehicles.
+Medically necessary transportation services may be a covered PCS service when the MCO has assessed and determined that other medically necessary transportation services are not available through other state plan services. - (8) Hygiene and grooming: The attendant may perform for the member or the attendant may cue and prompt the member to perform the following services: - (a) bathing to include giving a sponge bath in the member's bed, bathtub or shower; transferring in and out of the bathtub or shower, turning water on and off; selecting a comfortable water temperature; bringing in water from outside or heating water for the member; - (b) dressing to include putting on, fastening, and removing clothing including shoes;